Before Fylgia

 Chapter 5

-THE GREAT BRÄNNVIN BRAWL Ever since the inn closed a long time ago, travelers wishing to put up in Kungsäter have been out of luck.
+THE GREAT BRÄNNVIN BRAWL The Old Inn Ever since the inn closed a long time ago, travelers wishing to put up in Kungsäter have been out of luck.
 In my case the problem with accommodations is solved when my uncle Bengt offers me the use of the cabin in which Anders and Lotta once lived.
 Bengt has bought it as a summer house for his family, but much of the time it stands empty.
 Besides, Bengt adds, the geraniums in the window boxes need watering.
-As for the old inn, I walk past it almost daily, peering through the keyhole...
+As for the old inn, I walk past it almost daily, peering through...

 read more